awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `GlobalClusterIdentifier`  <a name="cfn-rds-dbcluster-globalclusteridentifier"></a>
- The global cluster ID of an Aurora cluster that becomes the primary cluster in the new global database cluster\.
+ If you are configuring an Aurora global database cluster and want your Aurora DB cluster to be a member in the global database cluster, specify the global cluster ID of the global database cluster\.
+ If you aren't configuring a global database cluster, don't specify this property\.
+To remove the DB cluster from a global database cluster, specify an empty value for the `GlobalClusterIdentifier` property\.
+For information about Aurora global databases, see [ Working with Amazon Aurora Global Databases](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-global-database.html) in the *Amazon Aurora User Guide*\.
 *Required*: No
 *Type*: String
 *Update requires*: [Some interruptions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-some-interrupt)